aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/list-of-supported-number-formats/_index.md

 ---
 title: List of Supported Number Formats
-description: Aspose.Cells is a .NET library for processing spreadsheet files, which supports a range of number formats.
+description: Aspose.Cells is a Python library for processing spreadsheet files, which supports a range of number formats.
 This article provides a list of supported number formats so that users can select the appropriate format according to their needs.
-keywords: Aspose.Cells, .NET library, spreadsheet, number format, list, supported
+keywords: Aspose.Cells, Python Excel library, spreadsheet, number format, list, supported
 type: docs
 weight: 30
 url: /python-net/list-of-supported-number-formats/
 ---

-## **Aspose.Cells**
+## **Aspose.Cells for Python via .NET**
-Aspose.Cells component offers some built-in number formats to configure the display formats of the numbers and dates.
+Aspose.Cells for Python via .NET component offers some built-in number formats to configure the display formats of the numbers and dates.
 These built-in number formats can be applied by using the **Number** property of the **Style** object.
 All built-in number formats are given unique numeric values.
 Developers can assign any desired numeric value to the *Number* property of **Style** object and hence the display format is applied.
 This approach is more faster.
-The built-in number formats supported by Aspose.Cells component are given below:
+The built-in number formats supported by Aspose.Cells for Python via .NET component are given below:

 |**Value**|**Type**|**Format String**|
 | :- | :- | :- |